Luis R. Esteves: Later years

 General Esteves' main hobby was studying military history.
 He also published two books, Los Barrabases and ¡Los Soldados Son Así!
 (Soldiers are like that).
 In ¡Los Soldados Son Así!, he tells about many anecdotes, jokes, and stories of the Boricua (Puerto Rican) soldiers, covering the period from when the ancient regiment from Puerto Rico was organized (which today is the 65 Infantry) up to the Second World War.
 He also authored Cosas de Viajero and Cosas de Soldados.

 Esteves married Guadalupe Navarro, with whom he had four children, Raúl, Roberto, Maricel and Vernon.
 Esteves also helped establish the first two theaters in Aguadilla, his hometown, with the help of fellow community leader Juan Garcia.
 On April 30, 1957, Esteves retired from service due to health concerns.
 On March 12, 1958, Esteves died in Santurce as a complication of these issues.
 His remains are interred in Cementerio Histórico Urbano de Aguadilla.
 On August 24, 1958, the PRNG's Armory was re-baptized in his honor.
 On May 11, 1962, Division General Juan Cordero dedicated a speech to him during the re-inauguration of the PRNG's Military Museum.

+Legacy

 The former Puerto Rico National Guard Armory in Hato Rey, Puerto Rico "Gen. Luis R. Esteves" and the street in front of the Puerto Rico National Guard's headquarters in Old San Juan, Puerto Rico was renamed "La Calle Gen. Esteves" in his honor.

+In 2017 General Esteves was posthumously inducted to the Puerto Rico Veterans Hall of Fame.